jhvanderschee/hugocodex/content/getting-started.md

 Opening the folder of your project in a browser does not work, so you need to have an enivronment that runs Hugo.
 You can install Jekyll through command-line on your own machine.
 Just follow these simple instructions:

 * install Hugo with [these simple instructions](https://gohugo.io/getting-started/installing/)
-* open a terminal in your project folder and type: `hugo server --disableFastRender`
+* open a terminal in your project folder and type: `hugo server`
 * go to `localhost:1313` and preview your website

 ## Step 3.
 Host your website